Menu Close

 Here we are, enjoying our trip to the Gulf of Mexico, about 13 hours away from home.

-Tip #4: Make the Most Out of Potty Breaks
+Hack #4: Make the Most Out of Stops & Potty Breaks

-First, stop at the big truck stops (Love’s, Pilot…).
-I find the bathrooms at these establishments are more extensive and cleaner than most regular gas stations.
-They offer more snack choices and are usually situated at exits with several food options.
+First, stop at big truck stops (Love’s, Pilot…).
+The bathrooms are bigger and more hygienic than most of the regular gas stations.
+Plus, they offer a lot more snack choices, and they are typically right by the highway exits along with several food options.

 Next, take advantage of rest stops along the highway.
-These are great if you don’t need food.
+They can be few and far between (most often at state lines) but are worth it when you find one, These are fantastic if you don’t need food.
 Rest stops almost always have some green space, so kids can go around and get those wiggles out.

-I hope these tips and tricks help you thrive on your next road trip with your kids.
-Do you have any other information to share with others?
-Please post them in the comments below.
+I hope these five road trip hacks for families help you thrive the next time you travel with your kids.
+Do you have any other tips to share with others?
+Post them in the comments below.
 As always, please share this post with your friends if you enjoyed it!

 1. Heavenly Imperfections